 This personality test determine your best career paths on 48 tasks that you either like or dislike.
 At the end, your profile will fall within one of the six personalities: realistic (doers), investigative (thinkers), artistic (creators), social (helpers), enterprising (persuaders) and conventional (organisers).

 Like the MBTI test, the RIASEC can be taken online for free but the full report will cost you about USD20.

 These tests are never going to be fully accurate.
-Every theory is different and every respondent could interpret it a different way.
+Every theory is different and everyone respondent could interpret it a different way.

 Consider the tests to be one of many tools that will help you gauge your strengths and weaknesses.
 What you discover might surprise you.
 Maybe it will put you on the right study path and eventually a fulfilling and enjoyable career.
 No matter what, you'll learn something new about yourself, or at least be entertained for an hour or so.

 Maybe taking online tests to determine what you'll do for the rest of your life isn't your style.
 You might find talking to a professional education consultant more helpful.

 Learn more about our international services for studying, living and working abroad.

 HSBC Holdings plc has prepared this article based on publicly available information at the time of preparation from sources it believes to be reliable but it has not independently verified such information.
 HSBC Holdings plc and the HSBC Group (together, "HSBC") are not responsible for any loss, damage, liabilities or other consequences of any kind that you may incur or suffer as a result of, arising from or relating to your use of or reliance on this article.
 The contents of this article are subject to change without notice.
 HSBC gives no guarantee, representation or warranty as to the accuracy, timeliness or completeness of this article.